yoshimasa1700/parse_papers/README.md

 ## parse_papers

-This reposiroty contains easys script for parse pdf paper to markdown.
+This reposiroty contains easy script for parse pdf paper to markdown.

 ### setup